Nadiia Chervinska

 Step 2.
 Conduct market research

 Perform an analysis of your target market, including customer demographics, behaviors, and preferences.
 This information will help you segment your market and tailor your marketing messages to resonate with different groups within your audience.
 Next, identify your competitors, their strategies, and how you differentiate from them.
-This can help you differentiate your business and stay ahead of your competitors.
+This can help you set your business apart and stay ahead.
 Finally, analyze your industry.
-This way, you’ll be able adapt your marketing strategies to changes in the market.
+This way, you’ll be able adapt your marketing strategy to changes in the market.

 Step 3.
 Define marketing goals